 - In an ovenproof skillet over medium-high heat, melt the butter and oil.
 Preheat the oven to 325F/166C/gas mark 3.
 Brown the roulades on all sides in the hot oil, roughly 2 minutes per side.
 Remove the roulades from the pan and set aside.

 - Carefully add the beef stock and tomato sauce to the pan and stir, scraping up any browned bits.
 Return the roulades to the pan and cover tightly before transferring to the oven to cook for 1 hour.

 - Once the cooking time is up, transfer the roulades to a cutting board rest for 5 minutes and cover them loosely with a foil tent.

-- Meanwhile, bring the sauce to a boil and cook until it reduces by one-third.
-(Roughly 5 minutes.)
+- Meanwhile, bring the sauce to a boil (in Instant Pot, return it to saute) and cook until it reduces by one-third, roughly 5 minutes.

 - Remove the twine, slice the roulades into 1-inch thick servings, and arrange them on a platter.

 Drizzle the tomato beef sauce over the roulades and serve immediately.